sourcegraph/sourcegraph-public-snapshot/docs/getting-started/index.md

 # 1. Install Sourcegraph on a server

-Choose the **Server installation** link on the left for your preferred platform.
-Follow those instructions, and come back here when you're done.
+Choose the **Installation** link on the left for your preferred platform.
+Follow those instructions and come back here when you're done.

 For simplicity, the rest of this document assumes your new Sourcegraph